veganpolice/DHIS2-Quickstart/README.md

 ```
 d2 cluster up 2.35.0 --db-version 2.35 --seed
 ```
 2. From the browser, navigate to http://localhost:8080.
-If DHIS2 is running you should see the following page,
+If DHIS2 is running, you should see the following page,
 ![](./image-of-login.png)

 ### Creating a new app